 I'm under no illusion that I’m incredibly lucky to be to paid to work in a creative industry.
 There’s not much I’d swap my life for.
 Although, if you pushed me, I’d happily have a bash at being Bradford Young for a month or three.

-If you don’t know who Bradford Young is, let me enlighten you because I am a BIG fan: he is a terrific cinematographer who’s under forty (swine), who’s been lined up to direct a stand-alone Star Wars movie; the as-yet-untitled 'Han Solo project' (swine).
-And if that wasn’t enough, he’s tipped to receive his first Academy Award nomination later this month for his work on the cerebral sci-fi film, Arrival.
-(Swine.)
+If you don’t know who Bradford Young is, let me enlighten you because I am a BIG fan: he is a terrific cinematographer who’s under forty (swine), and recently lauded for his work shooting Solo, A Star Wars Story, and 2017’s cerebral sci-fi film, Arrival. (swine, again.)